cybersocietyclub/GCPCrashCourse/README.md

 ## Last Date For Completion is 31st October.

-## Swachgs will be dispatched to repective leads by the end of December
+## Schwags will be dispatched to repective leads by the end of December
 ### Please contact your respective leads in the last week of December or start of January